redemptive/telepath-api/README.md

 `NODE_JWT_SECRET`
 - The secret to use for jwt token generation.
 Change in production!

+`NODE_PORT`
+- The port to listen on for the API server

 ### Using the API

 All parameters should be passed in JSON format in the request body for POST requests.